cjchun3616/zero_shot_gradtts/README.md

 sss

 ## License
-This code is MIT-licensed.
+These audio samples are MIT-licensed.
 The license applies to our pre-trained models as well.